uploadcare/file-uploader-examples/examples/react-uploader/README.md

 File Uploader is native to the Web but not to React.
 It's easy to use File Uploader in a React app, but note that a part of your solution will encapsulate non-React code.

 E.g. in one of the examples we created a [FileUploader](src/components/FileUploader/FileUploader.tsx) component which provides React-friendly API for the rest of the view.
-There are File Uploader inside of this component and nowhere else.
+There is a File Uploader inside this component and nowhere else.

 ### Non-React things you should know about